jrfferreira/git-overview/README.md

   $ git push [remote] [branch]
 ```

-For new local branchs, you need to set the remote branch relation:
+For new local branches, you need to set the remote branch relation:

 ``` bash
   $ git push --set-upstream [remote name] [remote branch]